randallmorse/chrome-url-recorder/README.md

 [https://github.com/randallmorse/chrome-url-receiver](https://github.com/randallmorse/chrome-url-receiver)

-## Future Updates
+## Changes to 1.0.1

-- Support for access tokens
+- added support for auth tokens

----

-**Note**: This extension currently only works with open APIs.
-Future updates will include support for access tokens to enhance security and functionality.
+- added notes and tags to the submission form